-Unlike most Debt firms we don’t simply accept that you should be in the position that you are in.
-As we all know some mortgage lending was “fast and loose” during the boom years of 2004 – 2008.
+Unlike the majority of Debt resolution firms, we never simply accept that you should be in the position that you are in.
+As we all know, some mortgage lending was “fast and loose” during the boom years of 2004 – 2008 and so it’s important to clarify why you are in this situation.

 - Speculative / overinflated valuations